 A no-learn tool can still have the same expressiveness as a general no-code one.
 We’re not limiting what users can do with it, just changing the language in which that no-code project will be defined.

 No-work is an extreme case of no-code development where the user does nothing.
 Users do not code but neither do they define the application to be built.
 Not within the no-code tool interface, nor with their own tool (no-learn category above).
 They do nothing.
 Instead, the no-code tool takes whatever information is already available in the company (in documents, files or databases) to automatically derive a software application from them based on internal models inferred from the analysis of that information.
 Similar to low-code where code is derived from something else (models in that case), in low-modeling, models are also derived, in this case from (un)structured data.
 Then you can modify the models or, in the more extreme case, directly use them to generate the final software system, in a pure no-work approach.

 Continuing with our chatbot definition example.
 In a no-work setting, we would not even ask the user to fill our Excel template to specify the bot behaviour, we would just take its FAQ website, existing Excel file (e.g. with some list of questions they prepared to homogenize their client support team) or list of products in a database and generate the chatbot from there.
 In our interviews with potential chatbot clients, they often tell us a variation of the sentence “we already have an Excel file we use internally, we just want to give you that and get a bot that is able to answer the questions in our file”.

 Still, this approach is less radical than it seems.
 Just think about all the CRUD generators (including at the modeling level to augment UML class diagrams with relevant operations) available on any modern programming framework.
-Any of them is able to connect to a relational database and immediately generate all the forms required to access and manipulate the database data.
+Any of them can connect to a relational database and immediately generate all the forms required to access and manipulate the database data.